Ailbhe

 Oona

-Quirky and unique, Oona is pronounced exactly how you’d expect, and it means “one.”
+Quirky and unique, Oona is pronounced exactly how you’d expect.
+It means “lamb” in Gaelic, and is derived from the Latin word for “one.”

 Phelan